-Skills refresh: Before you head out, refresh your backpacking and Leave No Trace basics, so you know where to pitch your tent.
+Trail Smarts: Before you head out, refresh your backpacking and Leave No Trace basics, so you know where to pitch your tent.

 - Don’t find the trail you’re looking for below?
 Browse recent Trip Reports from other backpackers for ideas.